StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 In this configuration:

-- `remote.artery.canonical.hostname` should be set to the host name or IP address of the node.
+- Set `remote.artery.canonical.hostname` to the host name or IP address of the node.
-- `cluster.seed-nodes` should contain the same list of Pekko nodes, ensuring consistency across all nodes.
+- Include the same list of Pekko node addresses in `cluster.seed-nodes` to ensure the nodes start consistently.
+If you want a specific node to initiate the cluster, place its address at the top of the seed-nodes list.
+The order can vary across nodes, as long as each node contains the full list of cluster addresses.

 !!!
 Example "Configuration of a cluster with three nodes"